EsqWiggles/tweaker_launcher/README.md

 * Replace %CD% with the path of your Tweaker's folder
 * Move tweaker_launcher.bat to a convenient place and double-click to use it.

+Note: If the script does not need to do any renaming it will just launch the Tweaker program normally.
+You can delete your shortcut to the Tweaker if you want to use this script instead!

 ## Can I delete the other files?
 Yes you only need the tweaker_launcher.bat file.
 You can delete all the other files if you want, after reading the instructions.